Vorticode/solarite/docs/index.md

 ### The Solarite Class (Experimental)

-Instead of inheriting from HTMLElement, you can inherit from the `Solarite` class, which will add a little bit of magic to your web component:
+For a more streamlined development experience, you can inherit from the `Solarite` class instead of directly from `HTMLElement`.
+This adds several convenient features to your web components:

-1. `render()` is automatically called when the element is added to the DOM, via a `connectedCallback()` function in the Solarite parent class.
+1. **Automatic Rendering**: The `render()` method is automatically called when the element is added to the DOM, thanks to a built-in `connectedCallback()` implementation in the Solarite parent class.

-2. `customElements.define()` is automatically called when an element is instantiated via `new`.
-It defines the element name based on the class name, by converting the class name to a tag name with dashes, because browsers require all custom elements to have at least one dash within the name.
-If it can't find at least one place to put a dash, it will append `-element` to the end.
+2. **Automatic Registration**: The `customElements.define()` call happens automatically when an element is instantiated via `new`.
+It derives the element name from your class name by:
+   - Converting the class name to kebab-case (with dashes)
+   - Ensuring there's at least one dash in the name (required by browsers)
+   - Appending `-element` if no suitable place for a dash is found

+This approach reduces boilerplate code.

 If you want the component to have a tag name that's different than the name derived from the class name, you can pass a different name to `define()`: